 T3.
 Ceramics.
-Porcelain for artistic projects
+Porcelain for artistic projects (SOLD OUT)

 Porcelain is a highly esteemed very white, hard, translucent ceramic material fired at high temperatures.
 Its roots can be traced back to China to the Shui dynasty (581-617).
 It was not until the 14th century that the first imports of Chinese porcelain arrived in Europe.
 The formula used to make it was highly confidential.
 In Europe, numerous attempts were made to obtain something similar, without success until the 18th century in Germany, where the first hard porcelains similar to Oriental ones were achieved.